 Definition

 Number of new respiratory outbreaks declared in healthcare (i.e. long-term care homes, retirement homes, hospitals) and congregate (i.e. group homes, shelters) institutions in the past week.
-Includes COVID-19, influenza, and respiratory syncytial virus (RSV), and other respiratory outbreaks.
+Includes COVID-19, influenza, respiratory syncytial virus (RSV), and other respiratory outbreaks.

 Data source